 3. Eat well, sleep sufficiently, and hydrate often.

 Being hungry and tired are a bad combination, and dehydration contributes to headaches, disorientation, and tiredness.
 In the week leading up to tests, make sure you always have a water bottle in hand.
 Likewise, eat a protein-rich breakfast (dairy, yogurt, eggs).
 Minimize sugar in your diet leading up to the test date.

 4. Let the rough patches roll off you.

 Many students come back from tests and say that one of the passages was harder than any they’ve ever seen before.
 This may or may not be true, but the truth is that it’s unlikely that everything goes perfectly on test day.
 There’s going to be a question or two that throws you off, and you know what?
 That’s okay.
 The biggest mistake you can make is spending too much time trying to answer a question that’s worth the same as the easier ones.
 Accept the tough questions, move on, and get back to business.
 If you hyper fixate on the rough patches while you try to take the test, you’ll impair your ability to ace all the other questions.

 5. Keep an eye on the clock.

 Standardized tests are always timed, and many are designed to make you run out of time.
 If you accomplished Strategy 2 (Prepare Completely), then you’ve already reduced your time significantly.
 Still, it’s easy to lose track of time.
 Look at the clock when you start, identify what time the test ends, and every time you complete a passage or a quarter of the questions, take a look at the clock to make sure you’re making good time.
 If you’ve got an hour to complete 5 passages, then after your second passage, you want to be somewhere between 17- and 20-minutes in.

 These strategies help a lot.
 What makes you successful is internal, so don’t let external factors get the best of you.
-Employ these strategies to maximize your success.
+Employ these strategies to overcome standardized test-taking anxiety in order to maximize your success.